The Role of Annotated Bibliographies in EE Writing

 Let’s say you have to write about climate change for a Geography EE.
 In that case, your annotation could outline the main points of a study paper, talk about how reliable the data is, and then describe how these points help you comprehend how global climate trends work.
 A clear link between each annotation and your research question or point should exist.
 It makes the bibliography “annotated” instead of just a list of references.

-From what I’ve seen, students often forget to evaluate the source and only focus on describing it.
+From what I’ve seen, students often forget to evaluate the source and only focus on describing it and analyzing data for EE.
 Think about these questions to make your notes more useful:

 • What is the author’s main point or contribution?